drewdeponte/andrewdeponte.com_jekyll/_posts/2010-05-09-gas-pipes-&-dumpster.markdown

 date: 2010-05-09
 tags: [Black Iron Pipe, Fiber Glass, Grass, Natural Gas, Patio, Tilling, House, Personal]
 ---
-Few, I just completed a very exhausting weekend with Aly and my parents.
+Phew, I just completed a very exhausting weekend with Aly and my parents.
 This weekend I ordered a dumpster because my parents were coming down to help work on my house and I had a massive pile of rubble in the backyard RV parking spot that needed to go.
 Once we loaded the dumpster with all of the rubble (more